awsdocs/aws-codepipeline-user-guide/doc_source/security-iam.md

    },
    ```

-   For more information about the IAM permissions for connections, see [IAM Permissions Reference for Connections](connections-permissions.md)\.
+   For more information about the IAM permissions for connections, see [Connections permissions reference](https://docs.aws.amazon.com/dtconsole/latest/userguide/security-iam.html#permissions-reference-connections)\.

 1. For the `StepFunctions` action, the following are the minimum permissions needed to create pipelines with a Step Functions invoke action\.